prettymuchbryce/hellobitcoin/README.md

 It was a learning project for me to learn more about both golang, and the bitcoin protocol.

+This project consists of three main files which each contain the most basic usecase of a major bitcoin components.

+* keys.go - Generates a public/private key pair
+* transaction.go - Creates, and signs a bitcoin transaction
+* network.go - Connects to a peer, and sends a transaction over the network

 ###Disclaimer

-These programs is not "crytographically" random, and should not be used for purpose other than educational use.
+These programs is not "crytographically" random, and should not be used for any purpose other than educational use.

 ###Installation